AlexanderKeny10/Watch-and-Sip/README.md

 # Watch-and-Sip

-This project was created as an assignment for the PennLPS Fullstack Bootcamp.
+This project was created as an assignment for the PennLPS/TES Fullstack Bootcamp.

 ## User Stories: